TheZero0-ctrl/stand-up/README.md

 # stand-up
-Try to automate my flow using notion api
+Automat my flow for posting stand up using notion, slack, and google sheet apis.